Neutron Style Commandments

 For every new feature, unit tests should be created that both test and (implicitly) document the usage of said feature.
 If submitting a patch for a bug that had no unit test, a new passing unit test should be added.
 If a submitted bug fix does have a unit test, be sure to add a new one that fails without the patch and passes with the patch.

 All unittest classes must ultimately inherit from testtools.TestCase.
 In the Neutron test suite, this should be done by inheriting from neutron.tests.base.BaseTestCase.
-If the third party unittest library has to be used directly then it is recommended to use unittest2 as it contains bug fixes to unittest for all versions of Python prior to version 3.5.

 All setUp and tearDown methods must upcall using the super() method. tearDown methods should be avoided and addCleanup calls should be preferred.
 Never manually create tempfiles.
 Always use the tempfile fixtures from the fixture library to ensure that they are cleaned up.